tigase/tigase-message-archiving/src/main/restructured/Configuration.rst

        <tag>@User1</tag>
    </query>

 You may also specify specific senders, and limit the time and date that you wish to search through to keep the resulting list smaller.
-That can be accomplished by adding more fields to the retrieve element such as ``'with'``, ``'from’, and ’end'`` .
+That can be accomplished by adding more fields to the retrieve element such as ``'with'``, ``'from', and 'end'`` .
 Take a look at the below example:

 .. code:: xml